anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-1-pointers-and-dynamic-memory.md

 ---

 Dangling pointers occur when you try to access a memory block that has already been de-allocated.
-The memory block that is being access could be take up by another part of the program.
+The memory block that is being accessed could be taken up by another part of the program.
 This can lead to memory leaks and unexpected behavior such as program crashes.

 ```cpp
 int *numberPtr = new int(5);